prebid/Prebid.js/adops.md

 #Creatives Setup

-The below code snippet works for all ad servers.
+The below code snippet applies to all ad servers.

 {% highlight js %}